nyxionx66/Koopi-Beta/ROADMAP.md

 ---

 ## 🎉 Recent Accomplishments

+**October 2025 - Version 2.4.0:**
+- ✅ **Email Notification System** - Integrated SendGrid for transactional emails.
+  - Automated order confirmation emails for customers.
+  - Automated order status update emails (processing, shipped, delivered).
+  - Created a set of reusable, professional email templates.
+- ✅ **Improved Onboarding Flow** - Redesigned the signup and onboarding process for a smoother, more interactive user experience.
+  - Removed unnecessary loading screens and delays.
+  - Implemented a conversational, "interview-style" onboarding questionnaire.
+  - Simplified the multi-step registration UI.

+**October 2025 - Version 2.3.0:**
+- ✅ **Comprehensive UI Redesign** - Overhauled the entire application with a modern, "macOS-style" glassmorphism aesthetic.
+  - Redesigned all dashboard pages for a consistent, clean look.
+  - Updated all shared UI components (buttons, cards, modals) with the new style.
+  - Revamped the authentication and onboarding experience.
+  - Rebuilt all customer-facing store and buyer pages for a seamless user journey.
+  - Implemented a new, fully functional settings page.
+  - Updated the main landing page to match the new design.

 **July 2025 - Version 2.2.0:**
 - ✅ **Redesigned Product Creation Page** - Modern UI with improved UX